jupyter-governance/ec-team-compass/docs/reports/communitybuilding/minutes_2025.md

 # Jupyter Community Building Working Group 2025 Meeting Minutes

+## 3 April 2025
+Attendees: Jason, Martha, Ana
+* Focused on getting Ana up to speed after some time away from the working group due to vacation and back to back conferences.
+* Discussed presenting a proposal to the Governing board for funding as the next step once we received the pending quote from the LF events team.

-## 6 March 2025
+## 6, 13, & 26 March 2025
 Attendees: Jason, Martha
-* Brief meeting.
+* Brief meetings (not a full hour).
 Communicated with the LF events team on community workshops to secure a quote for services.

 ## 27 February 2025
 Attendees: Jason, Ana, Martha